 Doubly apt, the mysterious image was swiftly adopted as a pop-cultural icon by the post-punk generation.
 It was repeated on countless T-shirts, used as a template for tattoos, referenced by art and design — and even parodied by Disney. ”It’s the endless possible interpretations of this diagram that make it so powerful,” said Peter Saville, who designed the album cover (and would go on to design many more for Joy Division, New Order, and other bands).

 Perhaps it’s my map obsession talking, but I beg to differ: the image’s iconic status clearly derives from its landscape-like quality.

-The album deliberately lacked any indication of the image's context.
+The album deliberately lacked any indication of the image’s context.
 Yet the image does have a history and a meaning, most of it well known.
-Fascinatingly, its earliest origins were uncovered only last month, in an article in Scientific American, of all publications.
+Fascinatingly, its earliest origins were uncovered only in early 2015, in an article in Scientific American, of all publications.
 The image represents a sound landscape, but not from any part of the album itself.
 It is the visual rendition of the radio signal emitted by CP 1919, the very first pulsar ever discovered, on 28 November 1967.